Configure VLAN Sub-Interfaces

 VLAN list is not supported.

-VLANs separated by comma is called a VLAN list.
+VLANs separated by comma are called a VLAN list.
 See the example below.

 Router(config)#interface tenGigE 0/0/0/2.0 l2transport Router(config-subif)#encapsulation dot1q 1,2 >> VLAN range with comma Router(config-subif)#commit